-Personalized envelopes (stamped envelopes imprinted with a return address) are available by mail order only.
-Customers mail Form 3203, with the full payment (by check or money order) for the envelopes ordered, to Stamp Fulfillment Services (see 608.8.0 for address).
+Personalized envelopes (stamped envelopes imprinted with a return address) are available online at usps.com/pse, by phone at 844-737-7826 or by mail order.
+Customers may mail Form 3203, with the full payment (by credit card, check drawn on U.S bank or money order) for the envelopes ordered, to Stamp Fulfillment Services (see 608.8.0 for address).

-e.
-Each envelope must bear a return address printed in uppercase and lowercase letters, with flush left margin, using 8-point Helvetica type.
-The firm name or main lines are in bold type.
+- Each envelope must bear a return address printed in uppercase and lowercase letters, with flush left margin.

 The printed return address must include the local address that includes a street address; a Post Office box number; a rural route and box number; a building name, room number, and street address; or both a street address and Post Office box number; and the name of the Post Office or branch Post Office, state, and either the ZIP+4 or the 5-digit ZIP Code.
 The ZIP Code must be correct for the address on the line immediately preceding the city and state.
 The postmaster determines whether the address is adequate to ensure return of undeliverable mail.